Last Updated: October 4, 2022

-Your average consumer is much more concerned with the quality and sourcing of their food than ever before.
+Your average c-store consumer is much more concerned with the quality and sourcing of their food than ever before.
 Don’t disappoint.
 Most of us still love the occasional late night, stale taquito, but don’t have that be your defining product.
 Take this chance to steal a handful of the “express lane” customers from the larger grocery store down the block by offering higher quality necessities, like milk, juice, fruit, etc.

 Don’t let your quick service shop or c-store be that place.
 Most of us have faced the dilemma at some point (should I just hold it?).
 Make your mark by being known as the place that always has an impeccably clean bathroom.
 The KwikTrip CEO has gone so far as to leave his contact info in each bathroom (a risky move) so that any unhappy guests can directly contact him with their horror stories.
 Hopefully he never has a run-in with Seabass.

 Experts break down meal purchases into 7 different consumer groups.
 Try to satisfy the “Busy Balancer” and the “Functional Eater” equally.
-Unlike most business owners, you have the opportunity to appease the mom on the go, looking for something quick and healthy for her three kids before going to work, and the bartender getting off their shift at 4am, craving something hot and greasy.
+Unlike most business owners, you have the opportunity to appease the mom on the go, looking for something quick and healthy for her three kids before going to work, and the bartender getting off their shift at 4 am, craving something hot and greasy.

-Any Convenience Store Marketing Ideas to Share?
+Any Convenience Store Marketing Strategy Ideas to Share?